-So now I’m a writer with 8 nonfiction books and more than 175 magazine articles (most on history, museum, or travel topics) to my name.
+So now I’m a writer with 12 nonfiction books and more than 200 magazine articles (most on history, museum, or travel topics) to my name.
 See my web page, www.marymileytheobald.com, for more on both books and links to articles.
-A couple years ago, I started writing fiction.
-Historical fiction, of course, set in the decade of the 1920s, and I still can’t stop with the material culture impulse.
+A few years ago, I started writing fiction.
+Historical fiction, of course, set in the 1920s, and I still can’t stop with the material culture impulse.
 In the course of my research, I come across all sorts of intriguing tidbits, objects, music, and movies from the Roaring Twenties, some of which I can work into my plots, but most of which was going to waste.
 Hence this blog, my latest effort at Show and Tell, this time aimed squarely at the fascinating Roaring Twenties.
 Vaudeville and silent movies, gangsters and flappers, bootleggers and bathtub gin, votes for women and bobbed hair liberation, and all that jazz.

 To Jessie, a young vaudeville performer who occasionally finds herself on the wrong side of the law, the stranger’s proposal spells Trouble.
 But desperation drives her to accept a major role in his inheritance scam, impersonating a long lost heiress for a cut of the fortune.
 The charade convinces everyone—except the one person who knows what really happened to the heiress and now must kill the impostor.
 With help from a handsome bootlegger, a mysterious Chinese herbalist, and a Small Timer named Jack Benny, Jessie deduces the identity of the murderer.
 But it’s a stand-off—exposure of either destroys them both.